Get an annual AARP membership for only $9. Offer ends 12/11.

 Deaf-Friendly Living Options for Seniors and Average Costs of Care

-There are several types of deaf-friendly communities for older adults that offer services ranging from part-time to full-time care for the deaf and hard of hearing.
-The ultimate cost of care will depend on the facility’s location, the level of care provided, and any special considerations that your loved one needs.
+Several types of deaf-friendly communities for older adults exist, offering services ranging from part-time to full-time care for the deaf and hard of hearing.
+The ultimate cost of care will depend on the facility's location, the level of care provided, and any special considerations that your loved one needs.

 assisted living community